CromFr/course-hardenyourcode/slides.md

 - assert is for checking development issues

-## HowTo test

 ## The ugly way

 - Write test cases on paper/word/...
-- Start writing tests after writing code
+- Start writing tests after writing your program
 - Remove tests once it works